 Enjoy breakfast at your accommodation, fueling up for a private, half-day walking tour of beautiful Lisbon.
-Your guide will take you through the historic downtown district of the city, stopping at numerous monuments and sites along the way.
+Your guide will take you through the city's historic downtown district, stopping at numerous monuments and sites along the way.

-Start in the neighborhood of Baixa with hilly its cobblestone streets.
-Here you'll taste the country's famous Pastel de Nata, a traditional custard pastry sprinkled with cinnamon.
-If you haven't had one before, you may very well become addicted to these little treats.
-After fulfilling your sweet tooth, explore the area's three famous squares, including Rossio, Figueira, and Comércio.
-You'll find many of the city's monuments in these squares, as well as throughout the Chiado neighborhood which is known for its iconic cafes and shops.
+Start in the neighborhood of Baixa with its hilly cobblestone streets.
+Here you'll taste the country's famous pastel de nata, a traditional custard pastry sprinkled with cinnamon.
+If you haven't had one before, you may become addicted to these little treats.
+After fulfilling your sweet tooth, explore the area's three famous squares: Rossio, Figueira, and Comércio.
+You'll find many of the city's monuments in these squares and throughout the Chiado neighborhood, known for its iconic cafés and shops.

 Your guide will leave you here to continue your exploration of the city at your own pace.
 You can venture outside of the downtown area and explore the Alfama neighborhood.
-Alfama is known for its particularly hilly streets, as well as its hip and cozy cafes.
+Alfama is known for its hilly streets and hip and cozy cafés.
 It's the perfect place to grab lunch before hopping on one of Lisbon's famous trolleys to St. George Castle, where an 11th-century Moorish castle and incredible views await you.

 On your way down, there are plenty of lookout points in Alfama, where you can find some of the most beautiful views in the city.
 After your day of touring, head back to your hotel to relax before meeting your host for dinner.
 Tonight you'll enjoy a live performance of Portugal's Fado music at one of the most refined and typical restaurants.

-Day 3: Day Trip to Sintra and Roca Cape
+Day 3: Day Trip to Sintra & Roca Cape

-After exploring the town of Sintra, you will continue on your tour with stops to two other monuments of your choice.
-Perhaps you'll want to see world-famous, Disney-like Pena National Palace and Park, a fairytale setting with bright colors and incredible views.
+After exploring the town of Sintra, you will continue your tour with stops at two other monuments of your choice.
+Perhaps you'll want to see the world-famous, Disney-like Pena National Palace and Park, a fairy tale setting with bright colors and incredible views.
 Pair that with the Monserrate Palace, the Moorish Castle, the National Palace of Sintra, Quinta da Regaleira, or others.
 The choice is yours!

-After exploring the monuments, you'll return to Lisbon taking a special route along the beautiful Tagus River.
+After exploring the monuments, you'll return to Lisbon, taking a route along the beautiful Tagus River.
 Your driver will stop at the westernmost point of mainland Europe, at the impressive Cabo da Roca (Roca Cape).
-On one side you'll see dramatic, rocky cliffs, and on the other, the area of Cascais which is known as the "Portuguese Riviera".
+On one side, you'll see dramatic, rocky cliffs; on the other, the area of Cascais, known as the "Portuguese Riviera."

-- Option 1: Óbidos.
+- Óbidos.
 Spend some time exploring the fortified medieval town of Óbidos, with its narrow streets and local shops.

-- Option 2: Mira de Aire Caves.
+- Mira de Aire Caves.
 If you prefer to see one of Portugal's natural wonders, you can enjoy the beauty of these underground caves, featuring emerald waters and impressive stalactites.

-- Option 3: Monastery of Batalha - This 14th-century Dominican convent is a gorgeous UNESCO World Heritage Site.
+- Monastery of Batalha.
+This 14th-century Dominican convent is a gorgeous UNESCO World Heritage Site.

-- Option 4: Tomar and the Templar's Knight Convent of Christ.
+- Tomar and the Templar's Knight Convent of Christ.
 This is a very interesting and complex site, also a UNESCO World Heritage Site.
-It was initially built by the Grand Master of the Temple Order in Portugal in 1160, and includes a fortress and a temple.
-Some believe there are also secret meetings spots where rituals were performed.
+It was initially built by the Grand Master of the Temple Order in Portugal in 1160 and includes a fortress and a temple.
+Some believe there are also secret meeting spots where rituals were performed.

-Day 5: Drive to Porto - Explore the City and Enjoy a Traditional Dinner
+Day 5: Transfer to Porto, Explore & Enjoy a Traditional Dinner